refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

 ## Adding Pagination

-Now we've listed all the products in our API.
-But, we're not able to paginate the list.
+At this point, we've listed all the products in our API, but we're not able to paginate the list.
 Let's add pagination logic to our `getList` method.

 Our fake API supports pagination through the `_start` and `_end` query parameters. `_start` is the index of the first record we want to fetch and `_end` is the index of the last record we want to fetch.
 So, we'll be using the `pagination` property to calculate the `_start` and `_end` query parameters.